rshah03/pilot-assignments/week1/day1/README.md

 #######
 ```

 You can find the length of a string by writing `.length` after it.
+You may use `console.log` once.

 ```javascript
 console.log("taco".length);